anywhichway/joqular/README.md

 JavaScript Object Query Language Representation - Funny, it's mostly JSON.

 - Serializable pattern and SQL like object matching for JavaScript, including joins!
+- Use Insert, Update, Delete to modify objects and indexes, or configure indexes to update automatically with zero configuration indexing.
 - More built-in predicates/operators than most other other data query mechanisms, currently 44.
 Includes built in random and statistical sampling capability.
 - Extensible with just one line of code per predicate/query operator.
 Puts the intelligence in your data, not the database engine.
-- Just-in-time, fully indexed in-memory database, 2x to 10x faster than linear search, faster than IndexedDB and PouchDB for insert and search.
+- Just-in-time, fully indexed in-memory database, 2x to 10x faster than linear search, faster than Forerunner, IndexedDB and PouchDB for insert and search.
 - Indexes represent the live state of JavaScript objects.
 Query results are also live objects or POJO projections, your choice.
+POJO key value formatting using a built-in or developer specified format function.
 - Extensive Date and Time comparisons with precision at the year, month, day, hour, second, millisecond
-- Optional zero configuration indexing and persistence.
 - 3-Way Single Function You Choose API ... callbacks, Promises, return values.

 See the Wiki for detailed documentation: https://github.com/anywhichway/joqular/wiki